MarkJanovskij/MarkJanovskij/README.md

 MarkJanovskij/MarkJanovskij is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+The key difference between git fetch and pull is that git pull copies changes from a remote repository directly into your working directory, while git fetch does not.
+The git fetch command only copies changes into your local Git repo.
+The git pull command does both.